rosetta-labs-erb/authority-boundary-ledger/README.md

 **Step 3: Physics Enforces**
 - If user has READ_ONLY: `sql_execute` is physically removed before API call
 - Model cannot call tools it cannot see
-- No prompt injection can bypass this
+- No prompt injection can cause the model to invoke a tool it cannot see.

 ### Why This Is Universal